julzaza/wildwitchherbs/_posts/2025-07-09-folk-herbal-first-aid.md

 Severe burns should always be treated by a professional.
 These remedies are for mild kitchen mishaps, minor scalds, or sunburns.

+- Don’t use **comfrey** on infected wounds
+- **Arnica** is toxic if taken internally
+- Always check for **allergies**
+- Wildcraft **ethically** and identify plants 100% before using

+Herbal medicine is potent, real, and not always safe — which is exactly why it works.
+Treat it with the reverence it deserves.

 ---

 ## How to Prepare a Folk First Aid Kit